openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

        "@Redfish.Copyright": "Copyright 2014-2016 Distributed Management Task Force, Inc. (DMTF).
 For the full DMTF copyright policy, see http://www.dmtf.org/about/policies/copyright."
    }

-And flip its power state via the Redfish call:
+And flip an instance's power state via the Redfish call:

 .. code-block:: bash